Tunnelbliick/notosu-doc/src/content/docs/sprites/nonarrow.md

 ---
 title: Changing to a non arrow skin
-description: Steps required to modify notOsu! to a non arrow skin.
+description: Steps required to modify notOsu! for a non arrow skin.
 ---

 # Implementing Non-Arrow Skins in notOSU!